7thripr/ubuntu-rishabh/README.md

 ### Download Ubuntu Server

-Download from <https://ubuntu.com/download/server> and install the ISO using any imaging tool.
+Download from <https://ubuntu.com/download/server> and install the ISO using any imaging tool, eg- (Ventoy, BalenaEtcher, Rufus).

 ### Installation Guide